epfromer/pst-extractor/readme.md

     return sdepth;
 }
 ```
-will generate the following output:
+and will generate the following output:
 ```
 Personal folders
  |- Top of Personal Folders